 When the temperature outside drops below freezing, a furnace can be a lifesaver inside the house.
 However, regular furnace maintenance is necessary when operating many furnaces.
 If you leave a problem with your furnace unfixed, it could explode.

-To avoid any potential hazards, it is important to inspect the furnace on a regular basis.
-In this article, we will discuss the safety measures you should take and highlight the top 7 signs that your furnace is going to explode.
+To avoid any potential hazards, it is important to inspect the furnace regularly.
+In this article, we will discuss the safety measures you should take and highlight the top 9 signs that your furnace is going to explode.

 Can A Furnace Explode?